ilija-jankovic/see-the-math/README.md

 # visual-algorithms

-Simple tree generator with properties that can be played around with.
+Simple tree generator with variable properties.
 Made with Processing 3

 On Windows navigate to Tree_Generator_Windows/ and open the .exe file